juntossomosmais/request-id-django-log/README.md

 ## Configure

-You have the follow options
+The following options are used by this library:

 ```python
 REQUEST_ID_CONFIG = {